AdesholaAfolabi/tempo-ai-kb/README.md

 # Tempo AI Knowledge Base

 The AI Knowledge Base (AIKB) will be a one-stop-shop for ALL information retrieval across all Tempo products.
-The application is deployed as both a web app (using Streamlit) and a Slack.
+The application is deployed as both a web app (using Streamlit) and a Slack app.

 ## Getting Started